Helping address homelessness

 • Video #2: Service providers.
 Who are they and what do they do?

-Designated outdoor sheltering locations are spaces in municipal parks where those experiencing homelessness can camp for the purpose of sheltering.
+Temporary designated outdoor sheltering locations (designated locations) are spaces in municipal parks where those experiencing homelessness can camp for the purpose of sheltering.
 Municipal staff regularly visit designated outdoor sheltering locations to ensure adequate services are provided and mitigate issues where possible.
 For more information on designated outdoor sheltering locations, see Common Questions.

 Alt text: An overview map of the designated outdoor sheltering locations.